jasongrimes/fretboardfoundation/_chapters/000-front/040-introduction.md

 If this was a step-by-step guitar method, it might be organized in reverse.
-First it would teach scales,
+First it might teach scales,
 then how to assemble the scales into chords, and finally improvisation, chord melody, and playing by ear.